nicolaijacobsz1/nicolaijacobsz1/README.md

 ## Welcome to my Page! ![visitors](https://visitor-badge.glitch.me/badge?page_id=${your.username}.${your.repo.id})
-<p> I am an Application Support Engineer and UI/UX Designer.
-I love programming, designing, ethical hacking and traveling.
+<p> I am a Sr Security Analyst interested in Code and web application pentesting.
+I love programming, designing, ethical hacking, and traveling.

 As an Application Support Engineer, I love helping people and coding is my passion.
 I enjoy using my obsessive attention to detail to fix issues that may not be easy to spot.
 </p>